-Red Sox Wrap: Boston’s Bats Silenced In 3-0 Loss To Yankees To Start Doubleheader
+Red Sox Wrap: Boston’s Bats Silenced By Yankees To Start Doubleheader

 UP NEXT

-The Red Sox don’t have to wait long to play their next game, as game two of their doubleheader starts at 8:08 p.m.
+The Red Sox don’t have to wait long to play their next game, as Game 2 of their doubleheader was scheduled to begin at 8:08 p.m.
 ET on Sunday.
 Red Sox left-hander David Price will square off against Yankees starter Masahiro Tanaka on ESPN’s “Sunday Night Baseball” broadcast.

 Thumbnail photo via David Butler II/USA TODAY Sports Images